kvriet/Origami-vibration-robot/README.md

 Follow the folding manual: https://github.com/kvriet/Origami-vibration-robot/blob/main/Folding%20manuals/Fold%20a%20vibration%20robot%20v1.pdf
 Then tape the leads of the vibration motor to the two sides of the coin cell.
 Tape the vibration motor + coin cell onto the origami robot (if you want you can use double-sided tape here.
 Tape for fixing photographs works well here).

+The robots in the pictures have custom PCBs designed by Dico Kruining and me, but tape also works.
+Many thanks to Dico for helping me design the PCBs and soldering them!

 Your robot is now ready, but you can also decide to decorate it.
 Here's an example of a decorated robot:

 ![Robot decorated](https://github.com/kvriet/Origami-vibration-robot/blob/main/Photos/example%20robot%20small.jpg?raw=true)